I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmt_createhwcontext.md

 ## Members

 `EngineAffinity`

 Engine affinity within the specified node.

 `Flags`

 Context creation flags.

 `hDevice`

 Handle to the device owning this context.

 `hHwContext`

 Handle of the created context.

 `NodeOrdinal`

 Identifier for the node targetted by this context.

+`pPrivateDriverData`

+Private driver data.

 `PrivateDriverDataSize`

 Size of private driver data.

 ## Requirements